Close

 • Read more about how the interstate compact makes changing schools easier for military children.

 The Exceptional Family Member Program can help families navigate the DOD’s network of services and support if they have a child with a disability or special need.
-Parents can use the EFMP & Me online tool to create an education checklist with information and resources tailored for their individual family needs.
+Parents can use the EFMP & Me online tool to create an education checklist with information and resources tailored for their family’s needs.

 Learn about military bases worldwide.
-Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.
+Get installation overviews, check-in procedures, housing, contacts for programs and services, photos and more.

 Find an Installation